Chapter 1: the ground concepts

 - We actually send the command buffers to the device

 1. vkCreateCommandPool creates a memory pool for a whole family of queues.
 This step is trivial: we do not even need to specify what amount of memory we would like to set aside.
+A single command pool can be used multiple times.

-vkResetCommandBuffer resets a command buffer, freeing it for reuse and sparing us the allocation of a new one (not a cheap operation, apparently; I guess that reuses limit fragmentation but do not quote me on that).
+vkResetCommandBuffer resets a command buffer, freeing it for reuse and sparing us the allocation of a new one (allocation is not a cheap operation, apparently; I guess that reuses limit fragmentation but do not quote me on that).
 This function is only available if flag VK_COMMAND_POOL_CREATE_RESET_COMMAND_BUFFER_BIT was passed to the command pool during its creation.
 Alternatively, vkResetCommandPool resets entire command pools, freeing all the command buffers they hold.
 We have to ensure that no command buffer is in flight as this point.

 B.4.
 Synchronization